 Tips for visitors – Make sure you have appropriate permits to access the area – the Inner Line Permit (ILP) for Indians and Protected Area Permit for foreigners.

-So, what are your favourite festivals in India?
+Do you have a list of favorite festivals in India?
 And, which of these festivals are you going to attend this year?
-Let me know in the comments below ↓↓
+Let me know in the comments below.